Mikaner/CreateTB/README.md

 ```bash
 py -3 MainTB.py
 ```
-* If you get a response below, success.
+* If you get a response below, Your bot will have logged in your guild successfully.
 ```
 Logged in as
 bot name